The Best Chocolate In Under The Radar Places

 Fontanella Tea Garden, Mdina

 Where to stay: The Hotel Phoenicia Malta is located just outside the city gate to the old town of Valletta.
 This hotel is perfectly situated for walking the old town or hopping in a taxi to visit other parts of the island.
-Mdina is a 20 minute drive away.
+Valletta is a walkable city and taxis are not able to reach many parts of the city.
+Mdina is a 20-minute drive away.

 Blue Grotto, Malta

-Where to stay: Valletta is the capital of Malta and most sites are within a 30 minute drive or less.
+Where to stay: Valletta is the capital of Malta and most sites are within a 30-minute drive or less.
 I wish we had known about this VIP Hop On and Off Tour with a private van for 8 people max.
-We could have seen more places on our stay without worrying about driving on the left hand side of the road.
-I still recommend the Phoenicia for its perfect location for walking and getting taxis.
+We could have seen more places on our stay without worrying about driving on the left-hand side of the road.
+I still recommend the Hotel Phoenicia Malta for its perfect location for walking and getting taxis.

 PERU